Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_configuration.md

 ---

-    title: SecureRelay with a standalone architecture
+    title: "SecureRelay with a standalone architecture"
-    linkTitle: Secure Relay with a standalone architecture
+    linkTitle: "Secure Relay with a standalone architecture"
-    weight: 240
+    weight: 230

----
-This page describes how to configure Transfer CFT in a standalone architecture for use with Secure Relay.
+---This page describes how to configure Transfer CFT in a standalone architecture for use with Secure Relay.

 Step overview: